ricko2001/Genealogy-scripts/RM -LumpSources/ReadMe.txt

-Un-split source scripts
+Un-split source script

 Start with a specific group of sources.
-Can generalize it later, if desired.
+Might generalize it later, if desired.

-Start with SSDI sources.
+Currently handles 2 sets of sources in my database- SSDI and SSACI sources.
 Have lots of them.

-Go thru them looking for srcs that have more than one citation.
-Usually they can be merged into a blank citation.
-There was never much value in repeating info from the source in the source detail field and have it print.
-This was not necessary.
-Now move them all and then merge.
-It was useful to cofirm that citations to old source has no info to be saved.
+The existing multitude of SSDI and SSACI sources were created with the templates described immediately below as OLD DATA.

 OLD DATA =========================
 old source template		_SSDI:Ancestry.com				TemplateID=10008
-old source              mnay

-has 4 custom fields=
+old source				many, each source name in the form:  SSDI Lname,Fname bYYYY Each source had multiple citations. has 4 custom fields

+=master source=
 FileNumber
 Subject
 AccessDate